 Well, perhaps one soft drink isn’t going to hurt much but what about when every one of us makes the same seemingly insignificant want-driven purchases of stuff?
 It feels pretty substantial once it’s magnified by the nearly 7 Billion people on the planet.
 And what about everything else we buy, consume, and discard, based on immediate desires rather than long-term needs?

 Before leaving my home about a week ago to begin my sustainability road trip, I agonized over what to bring with me, knowing full well that I would have to physically move each and every item up, over and down every mountain pass and across every open landscape in the hot sun, pouring rain, and through headwinds.
 Despite this fact by the time I left Miles City I was carrying a whopping 45 pounds dispersed across 4 saddlebags.
-Combined with my bicycle weight, I had been schlepping over half of my body weight across two states.
-Time to reassess!

 What did I really need versus want to have with me?
 Did I really need three pairs of socks?
 Turns out that actually I don’t.
 After two trips to the post office to send things home, as well as dropping the weight of an extra gallon of water now that I no longer have 80-mile stretches between watering holes, I have pared down to 20 pounds of gear.
 Getting rid of this excess stuff is an obvious physical relief but I have been surprised to learn that it is also an emotional relief, a feeling of freedom from stuff.
 I no longer have to keep track of, protect, wash, dry, pack and repack these things.